 Aniket Alam 45

-Heretic, Friend, Marxist, Father, Historian, Non-vegetarian, Journalist, Husband, Iconoclast, Student, Environmentalist, Traitor, Gastronome, Critic, Petit-Bourgeois, Procrastinator, Feminist, Photographer, Son, Revolutionary, Pen-pusher, Blogger ……
+Heretic, Friend, Marxist, Father, Historian, Non-vegetarian, Journalist, Husband, Iconoclast, Student, Environmentalist, Traitor, Gastronome, Critic, Petit-Bourgeois, Procrastinator, Feminist, Photographer, Teacher, Revolutionary, Pen-pusher, Blogger ……

 I was born in Calcutta in 1971.
 In chronological order, I have lived in Delhi, Shimla, Calcutta, York, Shimla, Delhi, London, Lucknow, Hyderabad, Delhi, back in Hyderabad, then three years in Bombay and now back to Hyderabad.
 I have visited Belgium, Canada, Denmark, Haiti, Jamaica, United Kingdom, The Netherlands, Germany (when it was West), Nepal, Bangladesh, United States, South Africa and Switzerland.

-I have worked with the International Labour Organisation, The Hindu newspaper, Swiss Agency for Development and Cooperation and the Panos Network Foundation.
-At present I work as the executive editor of Economic and Political Weekly.
+I have worked with the International Labour Organisation, The Hindu newspaper, Swiss Agency for Development and Cooperation, Panos Network Foundation, and the Economic and Political Weekly.
 At present, I am associate professor at IIIT-H, teaching history.

 I have a Doctorate for a thesis I wrote on British Rule in the Western Himalayas, which was published by Cambridge University Press India in 2007 as Becoming India: Western Himalayas under British Rule.